apache/hadoop-site/README.md

 `linked: true` attribute means, that it will be displayed on the release page and under the documentation menu.
 Please remove it from the previous release.

-Note: date is used to sort the releases when the latests are displayed in the site.
+Note: date is used to sort the releases when the latest versions are displayed in the site.